André Pessoa: In Macau, 1607–1609

 After his release from Dutch custody, Pessoa bought the privilege to captain the Japan voyage and made his way to Macau in 1607.
 Ten days after arriving in Macau, Pessoa warded off a Dutch squadron led by Matelief who had come to trade with the Chinese.

 In 1608 or 1609, a red seal ship belonging to Arima Harunobu anchored in Macau.
 After an attack on a Portuguese magistrate and his men, Pessoa, now Captain-major, ordered his crew to intervene.

 Pessoa blamed the Japanese for the incident, however, Ieyasu blamed Pessoa, but he was hesitant to take drastic action, as it would result in the loss of the silk trade.

 In Japan and death, 1609–1610

-The following year, in June 29, 1609, Pessoa commanded the Portuguese carrack Nossa Senhora da Graça (also known as Madre de Deus) on a voyage to Japan and arrived in Nagasaki.
+The following year, on June 29, 1609, Pessoa commanded the Portuguese carrack Nossa Senhora da Graça (also known as Madre de Deus) on a voyage to Japan and arrived in Nagasaki.
 On January 3, 1610, the ship was besieged by forces under Arima Harunobu, seeking retribution for the previous incident in Macau.
 After days of intense conflict, Pessoa, facing overwhelming odds, chose to scuttle the ship by setting the gunpowder storage on fire, resulting in its destruction.
 Pessoa's body was never found.